algarv/SLAM-From-Scratch/README.md

 - nuturtle_description -- modifies with TurtleBot3 URDF file to spawn multiple turtlebots in RVIZ with color arguments
 - nusim -- spawns a turlebot with obstacles in RVIZ
 - nuturtle_control -- interfaces commands with the real or simulated turtlebot
+- nuslam -- Maps the environment and localizes the turtlebot in the map frame using a kalman filter